Camping

 NPS Photo

-Katmai's wilderness areas includes everything outside of the red circle.
+Katmai's wilderness areas include everything outside of the red circle in the image to the right.
 Inside the red circle, campers must have a reservation in the Brooks Camp Campground.

 The red circle is a 1.5 mile radius from the famous Brooks Falls.
-It includes the "Brooks Camp Developed Area" where facilities like a Visitor Center, restrooms, a lodge, campground, and ranger services are located.
+It includes the "Brooks Camp Developed Area," or BCDA, where facilities like a Visitor Center, restrooms, lodge, campground, and ranger services are located.

 If you are wanting to camp near Brooks Camp but don't have a campground reservation, you can wilderness camp outside this 1.5 mile radius.

-Be aware though, the hike outside of this radius may actually accummulate to more than 3 miles due to terraine and trail access
+The hike outside of this radius may accummulate to more than 3 miles due to terrain and trail access

 More Information on Specific Katmai Wilderness Locations